Key takeaways:

 How do HTTP status codes affect SEO?

-Google and other search engines look at status codes to understand if your pages are available and functioning properly.
+Google and other search engines use status codes to determine whether your pages are available and functioning properly.
 These codes help crawlers (automated programs that browse web content) decide whether to keep indexing your content, try again later, or stop visiting altogether.

 2xx codes (Success) help keep your site healthy